p-mng/goscrobble/README.md

 - **lightweight**: command line interface, no GUI, minimal dependencies, fewer lines of code than the alternatives listed below
 - **privacy-friendly**: no external services required, everything stays on your device (unless you use [last.fm](https://www.last.fm/))
 - **cross-platform**: currently works on Linux (MPRIS) and macOS (media-control)
-- **multi-player support**: supports scrobbling from multiple players (e.g. YouTube Music and Spotify) at the same time (only supported on Linux)
+- **multi-player support**: supports scrobbling from multiple players (e.g., YouTube Music and Spotify) at the same time (only supported on Linux)

 ## Configuration